OregonBanner/experience-manager-65.zh-Hans/help/assets/assets-finder-editor.md

 #### Add predicates {#adding-predicates}

-Experience Manager Assets includes a number of predicates that you can add to the Asset Share page.
+Experience Manager Assets includes several predicates that you can add to the Asset Share page.
 These let your users further narrow searches.
 In some cases, they may override a query builder parameter (for example, the Path parameter).

 To add predicates: